Looking for GPS Navigation?Start shopping

 Tips on Installing a Navigation System

-There are three basic types of in-car navigation systems: in-dash, remote-mount, and portable.
+There are three basic types of in-car GPS navigation systems: in-dash, remote-mount, and portable.
 This article will give you some tips on installation considerations for each type of system, but focuses on the in-dash and remote mount systems, since they are more involved.
 After reading this article, see our Navigation Installation Guide for detailed installation instructions.

 In-dash & Remote-mount Navigation Systems

 For safety reasons, any video screen in the front of the car must be attached to the parking brake wire.
 This applies to GPS systems too.
 Some of the more advanced navigation functions are disabled while the vehicle is in motion.
 If you want to look up a phone number or change the default settings of the unit, you'll need to pull over first.
+In rare cases, a connection to the foot brake may be required also.

 Vehicle Speed Sensor (VSS)